happyday8287/incident-response-analysis/README.md

 ## Response

+Based on the identified suspicious activity, the following response actions are recommended:

 * Block the suspicious IP address
 * Monitor for further unusual activity
 * Implement account lockout policies
 * Enable alerting for repeated login failures

+These actions are proposed as part of a simulated incident response process.

 ## Key Takeaways